After working with medical spas in markets across the US, we’ve learned a few things about what works in medical spa marketing… and what doesn’t.

 With this, high rankings on Google can drive a tremendous amount of traffic and awareness for your medical spa, resulting in a steady stream of new patients at a relatively low cost.

 However, a major downside to investing in SEO is that it’s not something you can simply pay for one time and get immediately.
-SEO usually takes anywhere from 3 to 6 months in order to drive results, and sometimes longer for a brand new website.
+SEO for medical spas usually takes anywhere from 3 to 6 months in order to drive results, and sometimes longer for a brand new website.

 In addition, I would go as far as to say there are way more bad SEO services out there than good ones.
 We often get phone calls from medical spas that hired bad SEO companies that wasted both time and budget and accomplished nothing.